knownsec/Kunyu/README.md

 You can query historical related vulnerabilities by entering information about the framework and equipment you want to find, but you need to note that only English is supported, and improvements and upgrades will be made later.

+Command format: **Seebug tongda**

 ![](./images/seebug.png)

 **Setting parameters**

 When set page = 2, the returned results are 40.
 You can modify the page parameter to set the number of pages to be queried.
 Note that 1 page = 20/items.
 You can modify the value according to your needs to get more returned results.

 The configurable parameters and the current values of the parameters are displayed through show.

 ![](./images/show.png)